 Hiring out your holiday caravan could give you a welcome income boost and help pay for site fees, insurance, and maintenance or even paying off the cost of buying it.

 In one of our community polls, 13 percent of voters said they hired out their holiday caravan for financial gain.
 If it’s something you’re considering there are a number of important things to check out first, not least making sure your caravan is properly insured.
 Here are six considerations when hiring out your holiday caravan

 Does your park allow hiring out?

-Does my existing insurance policy cover my caravan whilst being let out?
+Does my existing insurance policy cover my static caravan for hiring out?

 You should always contact your insurance provider if you’re thinking of hiring your holiday caravan.
-This is because hiring out cover may not be standard on your static caravan or holiday lodge insurance policy, although it can be available as an optional cover.
+You might be able to add hiring out cover as an option to your current static caravan or holiday lodge insurance policy if it’s not included as standard.

-Once you’ve added insurance for hiring out your caravan to your policy you may be able to take advantage of loss of rental income cover which reimburses you the money you would have received for pre-arranged bookings if your holiday caravan becomes uninhabitable as a result of damage.
+Once you’ve added insurance for hiring out your holiday caravan to your policy you might be able to take advantage of loss of rental income cover which reimburses you the money you would have received for pre-arranged bookings if your holiday caravan becomes uninhabitable as a result of damage.